marsonwork/Black-Box/InitialSetup/UPS-Hat/README.md

 For continuous monitoring, you will have to enable run on boot for both the script (ups-server.py and ups-datalogger.py).

+## Pre-requisites:

+1. If smbus is not found: You will have to install smbus module which is used by INA219.py using : ```sudo apt-get install python3-smbus```
+2. pip by default won't be there: if you enter pip you will be prompt with this error: pip: command not found, install it using following command: ```sudo apt-get install python3-pip```
+3. Flask for web server: ```pip install flask```

 ## How to use it?

-Pre-requisites: You will have to install smbus module which is used by INA219.py using : sudo apt-get install python3-smbus

 1. First connect to Raspberry Pi and enable I2C via ```sudo raspi-config```.